 What CPU or other computer hardware do I need to use FL Studio 64 Bit - You will need a 64 Bit version of Windows.
 Either Windows XP 64 Bit, Windows Vista 64 Bit, Windows 8 64 Bit or higher.
 To find out if your computer is running a 32-bit or 64-bit version of Windows in Windows 8 from the metro (tiled) interface type 'Windows Version' and enter.
 Click 'See if you have a 32-bit or 64-bit version of Windows.
 In Vista or 7: Open System by clicking the Start button, right-clicking Computer, and then clicking Properties.
 Under System, you can view the system type.
 If your computer is running Windows XP, do the following: Click Start.
 Right-click My Computer, and then click Properties.
 If you don't see "x64 Edition" listed, then you're running the 32-bit version of Windows XP.
 We recommend a minimum of 4 GB of RAM, preferably more.
 8 to 16 GB is usually enough, very few projects will use more than 16 GB.
 You may also like to check the 'What computer should I get for music making' article.

 Why does the 64 Bit version install into Program Files (x86)? - Both the 32 and 64 Bit versions of FL Studio are installed to C:\Program Files (x86)\Image-Line\FL Studio.
 FL Studio 32 Bit = FL.exe and FL Studio 64 Bit = FL64.exe.
 This really, absolutely, doesn't matter, but people seem to fret about it, so let's just keep this between us and not start a global panic, OK?
 Program Files (x86) and Program Files(x64) folders are not really important, you can point installers anywhere.
 A future release will probably install to the standard Windows locations.
 We are doing this for two reasons 1.
 To minimize the FL Studio footprint when both versions are installed as they share a lot of content which takes up disk space.
 It's an additional 140 MB when combined vs an additional 950 MB if installed separately.
-2. For this release we want people to have both 32 and 64 Bit version installed, for technical support & testing purposes.
+2. For the FL Studio 12 series of releases we want people to have both 32 and 64 Bit version installed, for technical support & testing purposes.

 About FL Studio 32 vs 64 Bit